duluca/local-weather-app/README.md

 - `npm run build:prod` to build a production optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.

+## Waffle.io
+Sadly Waffle.io no longer exists.
+I recommend using GitHub Projects as a free replacement.

+## Using Zeit Now with Docker
+Unfortunately Zeit Now no longer allows publication of arbitrary `Dockerfile` images.
+Using Zeit v2 you can publish the output of your `dist` folder and still be able to host your application for free.

+A replacement for publishing arbitrary Docker images would be a new service called [Google Cloud Run](https://cloud.google.com/run/).
+A sample command would look like `gcloud beta run deploy --image localcast-weather`.

 ## Developers
 ### Pre-requisites
 - Do NOT install `@angular/cli` or `typescript` globally to avoid version mismatch issues across multiple projects.